 Article 16.
-Supplementary provisions concerning the course of affairs related to written tests
+Supplementary provisions concerning the course of affairs related to written interim examinations

 - 1. When taking written interim examinations, the surveillance protocol MWT prepared by the Examining Board MWT is applicable. - 2.
-During a written test, the Examiner can appoint an invigilator to replace him. - 3.
-During every test, the Examiner, or a member of staff with substantive expertise who is appointed for this purpose by the Examiner, must be accessible by telephone. - 4.
-During an examination, students can have only the following items on their desks: the assignments, paper to work out the assignments, writing instruments (without a case), a ruler, and refreshments: fruit, snack, bottle of water.
-Only with permission of the examiner, the following items are also permitted: a (simple, not graphic) electronic calculator, literature, other study material, or personal effects for personal use, e.g. medical devices. - 5.
+During a written interim examination, the Examiner can appoint an invigilator to replace him. - 3.
+During each interim examination, the Examiner, or a member of staff with substantive expertise who is appointed for this purpose by the Examiner, must be accessible by telephone. - 4.
+During an examination, students can have only the following items on their desks: the assignments, paper to work out the assignments, writing instruments (without a case) and a ruler.
+Only with permission of the examiner, the following items are also permitted: a (simple, not graphic) electronic calculator, literature or other study material. - 5.
 The use of a mobile phone or other electronic communication devices is not allowed; such devices are also not allowed as a replacement for an electronic calculator. - 6.
 The use of simple, non-explanatory dictionaries may be permitted. - 7.
-The use of handbooks, legislation or other sources during a test is permitted only if this has been specified in the Study Handbook and/or the course guide.
+The use of handbooks, legislation or other sources during the interim examination is permitted only if this has been specified in the Study Handbook and/or the course guide.
 This permission must also be stated on the examination form. - 8.
 Handbooks, dictionaries, or other reference sources or devices, must be free of notes and note sheets or other copied, scanned or otherwise added information, unless these are explicitly permitted by the Examiner The student is obligated to show any materials he has in his possession to the Examiner or invigilator, and to hand over these materials if asked to do so.

 Article 17.
-Supplementary provisions concerning the course of affairs related to oral tests
+Supplementary provisions concerning the course of affairs related to oral interim examinations

-- 1. In mutual consultation, the first Examiner and the student determine when the oral test will be taken. - 2.
-Before taking an oral test, the Examining Board appoints a second assessor, who attends the interim examination and can also participate in the interrogation.
+- 1. In mutual consultation, the first Examiner and the student determine when the oral interim examination will be taken. - Before taking an oral interim examination, the Examining Board appoints a second assessor, who attends the interim examination and can also participate in the interrogation.
 This Examiner and assessor will be announced to the student in advance. - 3.
 In exceptional cases, the Examining Board can decide that the oral interim examination will not be taken in public.